drogatkin/rust_utilities/doc/rustbee/README.md

 - **exec**, executes a process on the underline OS, a name of process separated by a blank from *exec*, parameters are parameters of the process
 - **filename**, returns a filename of a parameter, no extension
+- **file_filter**, shrink an array specified my first parameters by filter values specified by extra parameters
-- **newerthan**, compares timestamp of files specified with a pattern path/*ext with timestamp of files specified using path/*ext and returns an array of file patch which have later date
+- **newerthan**, compares timestamp of files specified with a pattern path/.ext with timestamp of files specified using path/.ext and returns an array of files which have later date
 - **neq**,  compares two parameters and returns true if they are not equal
 - **now**, shows the current time and date in ISO 8601
 - **or**, considers parameters as boolean values and returns true of first true parameter,